nodejs/node/doc/api/http.md

 connections closed.

-This event is guaranteed to be passed an instance of the {net.Socket} class, a subclass of Duplex, instead of Duplex unless the user specifies a socket type other than {net.Socket}.
+This event is guaranteed to be passed an instance of the {net.Socket} class, a subclass of {stream.Duplex}, unless the user specifies a socket type other than {net.Socket}.

 After this event is emitted, the request's socket will not have a `'data'`